Jack and the Beanstalk (1952 film): Plot

 Eloise Larkin and her fiancé Arthur's plans to attend the rehearsal of a play are jeopardized because no one will babysit her obnoxious kid brother Donald.
-Eloise phones the Cosman Employment Agency, where Mr. Dinkle and Jack just happen to be seeking work.
+Eloise phones the Cosman Employment Agency, where Mr. Dinkle and Jack are seeking work.
 Jack flirts with Cosman employee Polly, but he is thwarted by the arrival of her boyfriend, a towering police officer.
-Polly sends Dinkle and Jack to babysit, but an attempt to lull the boy to sleep by reading the fairy tale Jack and the Beanstalk (Jack's "favorite novel") aloud fails when Jack stumbles over the larger words.
-Bemused by Jack, Donald reads the story instead — a role-reversal made complete when Jack falls asleep as Donald reads.
+Polly sends Dinkle and Jack to babysit, but an attempt to lull the boy to sleep by reading the fairy tale "Jack and the Beanstalk" aloud fails when Jack stumbles over the larger words.
+Bemused by Jack, Donald reads the story instead, a role-reversal made complete when Jack falls asleep as Donald reads.
 In his slumber, Jack dreams that he is the young Jack of the fairy tale.

-In his dream, Jack learns that a Giant, who lives in a castle in the sky, has taken all of the kingdom's food as well as the crown jewels.
+In his dream, Jack learns that a giant who lives in a castle in the sky and has taken all of the kingdom's food as well as the crown jewels.
 The dire situation obliges the kingdom's princess to marry a prince from a neighboring kingdom whom she has never met.
 Jack must also make sacrifices.
-His mother sends him to sell the last family possession, their beloved cow "Henry", to the local butcher, Mr. Dinklepuss.
-Along the way Jack meets the prince, disguised as a troubador, who is kidnapped by the Giant soon afterward.
+His mother sends him to sell the last family possession, their beloved cow Henry, to the local butcher, Mr. Dinklepuss.
+Along the way, Jack meets the prince, disguised as a troubador, who is kidnapped by the giant soon afterward.
 The unscrupulous Dinklepuss pays Jack five "magic" beans for the cow.
-Upon returning home, Jack learns that the Giant has also kidnapped the princess and Henry.
+Upon returning home, Jack learns that the giant has also kidnapped the princess and Henry.

 Jack's mother, exasperated over the beans, tells Jack to plant them and a gigantic beanstalk grows overnight.
-He decides to climb the beanstalk to rescue everyone from the Giant's clutches and retrieve "Nellie", the golden-egg laying hen that the Giant previously stole from Jack's family.
+He climbs the beanstalk to rescue everyone from the giant's clutches and retrieve Nellie, the golden-egg-laying hen that the giant had previously stolen from Jack's family.
 Upon learning of Nellie's existence, Dinklepuss joins Jack on the adventure.
-When they reach the top of the beanstalk Jack and Dinklepuss are captured by the Giant and imprisoned with the prince and princess.
-The princess falls for the troubador only to later learn this is the same prince she was betrothed.
+When they reach the top of the beanstalk, Jack and Dinklepuss are captured by the giant and imprisoned with the prince and princess.
+The princess falls for the troubador only to later learn that it is the same prince to whom she was betrothed.

-The Giant releases Dinklepuss and Jack from the dungeon in order to toil around his castle.
-They befriend his housekeeper, Polly, who helps them escape over the castle wall along with the royal prisoners, Nellie and some of the Giant's stolen gems (pilfered by the greedy Dinklepuss).
-They flee down the beanstalk with the Giant in pursuit.
+The giant releases Dinklepuss and Jack from the dungeon in order to toil around his castle.
+He comes to regret this decision when Jack mixes gunpowder with the chicken feed, causing the Giant's omelette to explode in his face.
+They befriend his housekeeper Polly, who helps them escape over the castle wall along with the royal prisoners, Nellie and some of the giant's stolen gems (pilfered by the greedy Dinklepuss).
+They flee down the beanstalk with the giant in pursuit.
 During the descent, Dinklepuss loses Nellie (who falls into the arms of Jack's mother) and then the gems, which rain down upon the impoverished townsfolk below.
-Once all reach the ground, Jack chops down the beanstalk, sending the Giant falling to his death.
-The villagers rejoice by dancing around the hole the Giant made from his fall.
+Once all reach the ground, Jack chops the beanstalk, sending the giant falling to his death.
+The villagers rejoice by dancing around the hole left when the giant fell.